Who We Are

 Housing First has been credited nationally with significantly reducing the chronically homeless population and has been endorsed by numerous federal agencies including the Department of Housing and Urban Development, the United States Inter-Agency Council on Homelessness and the U.S. Department of Veteran Affairs.

-EHC operates five permanent-supportive housing programs which all serve a unique and important role in our community.
+EHC operates six permanent-supportive housing programs which all serve a unique and important role in our community.

 Chief Executive Officer